Bynder/headless-cms-example/README.md

 yarn
 ```

-Manually create an `.env` file and enter all the required environment variables.
-Use `.env.example` as a starter if you wish.
+Manually create an `.env` file and enter all the required environment variables Use `.env.example` as a starter if you wish.

 ```
 touch .env
 ```

-or, you can generate the env file using;
+or, you can generate the env file using (if you've already done this, then don't worry);

 ```
-yarn env --email=<email> --apiKey=<api-key> --projectId=<projectId>`
+yarn env --email=<email> --apiKey=<api-key> --projectId=<projectId>
 ```

-Finally, you can start development server:
+Finally, you can start development server;

 ```
 yarn dev
 ```

+Be sure to navigate to `http://localhost:3000` to see your example project locally.